+The main purpose of the Bill is to assist the rehabilitation of offenders who often experience difficulties securing employment as a result of having a conviction.
 IPRT believes that, quite apart from the duty or obligation of an individual to disclose a prior conviction, the issue of spent convictions also raises important issues of potential discrimination.
+The Bill should therefore be accompanied by a corresponding strengthening of existing equality legislation.

-• We reiterate our support for the recommendation of the Irish Human Rights Commission that the Employment Equality Act 1998 should be amended to include the additional ground of discrimination on the basis of criminal conviction.
+• We reiterate our support for the recommendation of the Irish Human Rights Commission that section 6 of the Employment Equality Act 1998 should be amended to include the additional ground of discrimination on the basis of criminal conviction.

-Case Study 6: Siobhán's story
+Case Study 7: Siobhán's story

-7 years ago, Siobhán shoplifted a bar of chocolate and was caught by shop security.
+10 years ago, Siobhán shoplifted a bar of chocolate and was caught by shop security.
 "I was so afraid I could not tell them my name.
 I had never ever been in trouble as a kid - if a teacher gave out to me, I cried - and the thought of being in trouble with the law scared me to pieces.
 Security said if I didn't co-operate they would call the guards.
 I didn't and so they did.
 I was arrested and appeared in court.
 I ended up with a €20 fine for theft."

 "I feel that this has impacted me beyond belief.
-It was 7 years ago and I still feel as bad as I did then.
+It was [10] years ago and I still feel as bad as I did then.
 While it may seem small in the wider world of criminal justice, this offence has affected me tremendously.
 I was excluded from working with a community project for refugee women that I was interested in becoming involved in because of it - not to mention the many care assistant jobs I couldn't apply for as the recruiter was seeking only to hire someone with a 'clean record'."

 "I made a mistake and no-one is more sorry than me [...]
-I am not a bad person, just someone who, because of a lack of support/ coping abilities at a hard time in her life, lost her way.
-It makes me sad because our system, by not having spent sentences, does not recognise change and so is not really rehabilitative in the way it claims to be."
+I am not a bad person, just someone who, because of a lack of coping abilities at a hard time in her life, lost her way.
+It makes me sad because our system, by not having spent sentences, does not recognise change and so is not really rehabilitative."
 The Irish Penal Reform Trust (IPRT) is Ireland's leading non-governmental organisation campaigning for the rights of everyone in the penal system, with prison as a last resort.
 IPRT is committed to reducing imprisonment and the progressive reform of the penal system based on evidence-led policies.
 IPRT works to achieve its goals through research, raising awareness, building alliances and growing our organisation.
 Through its work, IPRT seeks to stimulate public debate on issues relating to the use of imprisonment, including on sentencing law and practice in Ireland.

-Irish Penal Reform Trust (IPRT) 4th Floor, Equity House 16-17 Upper Ormond Quay Dublin 7 T: 01 874 1400 E: info@iprt.ie W: www.iprt.ie
+Irish Penal Reform Trust (IPRT) MACRO Building, 1 Green Street, Dublin 7 Ireland T: 01 874 1400 E: info@iprt.ie W: www.iprt.ie